kdoore/CS2335-Gitbook/class-code-examples/levelmanager-final.md

 - **Event Publisher** OnMiniGameEnd  - Listener: MiniGState

  You must add your custom code for Level3
- You must modify MiniGState, and EndState to show consequences for the miniGame.
+ You must modify MiniGState, and EndState to include logic for consequences for the miniGame.

 ```java